tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 * `VocabAudio` is left empty.
-I don't recommend assigning `{audio}` because all default audio sources in Yomichan often provide samples with incorrect pitch accent.
+I don't recommend assigning `{audio}` because all default audio sources in Yomichan often provide samples with incorrect pronunciation and pitch accent.
+For example, you can get `はは` instead of `はば` or `ぼせい` instead of `ほせい`.
+It's pretty bad.
 Furthermore, enabling `{audio}` significantly slows down card creation because Yomichan has to access pronunciation servers and download audio every time.